Royalston Cultural Council

 Facebook

-1. Applicants that have confirmed the support and involvement of a local community organization (required).
+1. Applicants that represent or support the involvement of a local community organization.

 a.
-Participation Science and Art programs directed at K – 6.
+Participation Science and Art programs for grades K – 6.

 b.
-Workshops and lectures by artists, craftspeople, scientists, and naturalists.
+Workshops and lectures by artists, chefs, craftspeople, scientists, and naturalists for any age group.

 How Grant Recipients Are Paid